danbev/learning-cpp/README.md

     ...
     std::string s{"bajja"};

-What does the compiler interpret this as?
+How does the compiler interpret this?
 What is std::string actually?
 I believe it is a template in /usr/include/c++/4.2.1/bits/stringfwd.h: